Ancient shipbuilding techniques: Mortise-and-tenon joint

 This construction technique relied extensively on structural support provided by peg-mortise-and-tenon joinery through the shell of the boat.
 This method of ship construction appears to have originated from the seafaring nations of the Mediterranean, although evidence of peg-mortise-and-tenon joinery later appears in Southeast Asia.

 Frame-first

 Frame-first construction involves laying down the framework of the vessel before attaching the planks to the boat.
 This is normally done by erecting a "master frame" in the center of the keel, and deriving the shapes of the other frames using a curved piece of wood stretched between the frame and the end posts, or through a geometric curve.
-The Yassiada wreck dating to the 7th century AD was long cited as the earliest evidence for frame-first construction technique, but two wrecks for Dor (Tanura) Lagoon in Israel dated to around 500 AD were built frame first.
+The Yassi Ada wreck dating to the 7th century AD was long cited as the earliest evidence for frame-first construction technique, but two wrecks for Dor (Tanura) Lagoon in Israel dated to around 500 AD were built frame first.
 This technique was rarer in the rest of the world until the coming of the modern era.